apache/dolphinscheduler/README.md

  - Associate the tasks according to the dependencies of the tasks in a DAG graph, which can visualize the running state of the task in real-time.
  - Support many task types: Shell, MR, Spark, SQL (MySQL, PostgreSQL, hive, spark SQL), Python, Sub_Process, Procedure, etc.
  - Support process scheduling, dependency scheduling, manual scheduling, manual pause/stop/recovery, support for failed retry/alarm, recovery from specified nodes, Kill task, etc.
- - support the priority of process & task, task failover, and task timeout alarm or failure.
+ - Support the priority of process & task, task failover, and task timeout alarm or failure.
  - Support process global parameters and node custom parameter settings.
  - Support online upload/download of resource files, management, etc. Support online file creation and editing.
  - Support task log online viewing and scrolling, online download log, etc.